Rhine: Lower Rhine

 In Bonn, where the Sieg flows into the Rhine, the Rhine enters the North German Plain and turns into the Lower Rhine.
 The Lower Rhine falls from 50 m to 12 m.
 The main tributaries on this stretch are the Ruhr and the Lippe.
 Like the Upper Rhine, the Lower Rhine used to meander until engineering created a solid river bed.
 Because the levees are some distance from the river, at high tide the Lower Rhine has more room for widening than the Upper Rhine.

 The Lower Rhine flows through North Rhine-Westphalia.
 Its banks are usually heavily populated and industrialized, in particular the agglomerations Cologne, Düsseldorf and Ruhr area.
 Here the Rhine flows through the largest conurbation in Germany, the Rhine-Ruhr region.
 One of the most important cities in this region is Duisburg with the largest river port in Europe (Duisport).
 The region downstream of Duisburg is more agricultural.
 In Wesel, 30 km downstream of Duisburg, is located the western end of the second east–west shipping route, the Wesel-Datteln Canal, which runs parallel to the Lippe.
 Between Emmerich and Cleves the Emmerich Rhine Bridge, the longest suspension bridge in Germany, crosses the 400 m river.
 Near Krefeld, the river crosses the Uerdingen line, the line which separates the areas where Low German and High German are spoken.
+The Rhine River is crossed by several ferries, including the one between Bad Honnef and Rolandseck, where the Lohfelderfähre district is situated.

 Until the early 1980s, industry was a major source of water pollution.
 Although many plants and factories can be found along the Rhine up into Switzerland, it is along the Lower Rhine that the bulk of them are concentrated, as the river passes the major cities of Cologne, Düsseldorf and Duisburg.
 Duisburg is the home of Europe's largest inland port and functions as a hub to the sea ports of Rotterdam, Antwerp and Amsterdam.
 The Ruhr, which joins the Rhine in Duisburg, is nowadays a clean river, thanks to a combination of stricter environmental controls, a transition from heavy industry to light industry and cleanup measures, such as the reforestation of Slag and brownfields.
 The Ruhr currently provides the region with drinking water.
 It contributes 70 m3/s to the Rhine.
-Other rivers in the Ruhr Area, above all, the Emscher, still carry a considerable degree of pollution.
+Other rivers in the Ruhr Area include the Emscher.